Fever in children

 Most children with a fever can be well cared for at home.
 If your child doesn’t have any of the signs of a serious illness described above, or if the doctor has diagnosed a harmless , there's no reason not to care for him or her at home.

 Children may play all day long despite having a fever.
 As long as they don't run around too much, that's perfectly fine.
-A child with a fever is ill and shouldn't go to playgroups, kindergarten or school.
+But they shouldn't go to playgroups, childcare or school if they have a fever.
+They could still infect others.
 This is true even if they seem to be fine otherwise.
-They could still infect others.

 When children have a fever, it nearly always goes away again on its own.
 Time, rest and loving care are usually the best remedies.